lmn4121/Project-Portfolio/README.md

 **results folder:**
 - Individual results for the deployed models
+  - final_ann_metrics.png
-  - Full ANN
+    - Metrics for the full ANN model
+  - mini_ann_metrics.png
-  - Mini ANN
+    - Metrics for the mini ANN model
 - Additional result tables for individual models can be seen in the Final_Strategy_and_Modeling.ipynb notebook

 ## Requirements